AdaGold/ride-share-rails/README.md

 - [RESTful routing](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/08-rails/mvc-and-restful-routing.md)
 - Deployed application to [Heroku](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/00-programming-fundamentals/11-deploying-to-heroku.md)
 - A "look and feel" that will make you and your partner happy!

+### Things to Keep in Mind

+1. Use git relentlessly
+1. Pair program on difficult problems and to share learning experiences
+1. Deploy early (two days before submission) and deploy often
+1. Business logic should be implemented in the model
+1. You will probably need nested routes, but avoid routes that are more than 2 levels deep
+1. Use semantic HTML
+1. Make good use of partial views
+1. Regarding validations:
+    - Validations are useful for making sure your database records are sane, and you should make use of them on this project
+    - It is easy to validate too much!
+If it's not a hard requirement for your app to function, it probably shouldn't be a validation
+    - If validations fail, let the user know why

+### Wireframes

+We have provided some wireframes below; they are optional to use for executing layout.
+However, they should provide guidance for what views and information we instructors are expecting to see and interact with as we grade.

 ### Seeding the Database